emunozh/smum/docs/1-um.rst

      - :ref:`food`
      - :ref:`waste`

-For each of this classes a Unified Modeling Language (UML_) class diagram has been generated.
+For each of these classes a Unified Modeling Language (UML_) class diagram has been generated.

 The description of the individual functions of this module can be found below